nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 120 - Computer Operating Systems/Course Content/Timesharing.md

 - Thread calls then happen at a user level, and so does the thread management.
 - This way, threads are supported regradless of kernel support. *But*, this isn't "true" parallelism.
 	- This is because if the kernel doesn't know what threads are, it can't schedule different threads on different CPUs.
+- Benefits
+	- Portability: works on any kernel
+	- Efficient: thread-switching occurs in user-space
+	- User can decide on scheduling policy
+	- On a kernel, thread switching requires a kernel call, which has overhead
+- There is an important distinction between user-level and kernel-level threads.
+	- Where is thread abstraction supported is the easy question.
+It is wherever the thread support code lies.
+	- However, where the thread(s) execute(s) may be different.
+A user-level thread *may* run in the kernel (because it's an extension of every process)!
+A kernel-level thread *may* run in user-space!